aaryangupta/pygmy-dev/tools/vtr-verilog-to-routing/doc/src/quickstart/index.rst

     To run the examples in this guide on your machine, either:

     * define VTR_ROOT as a variable in your shell (e.g. if ``~/trees/vtr`` is the path to the VTR source tree on your machine, run the equivalent of ``VTR_ROOT=~/trees/vtr`` in BASH) which will allow you to run the commands as written in this guide, or
-    * manually replace `$VTR_ROOT` in the example commands below with your path to the VTR source tree.
+    * manually replace `$VTR_ROOT` in the example commandss below with your path to the VTR source tree.

+.. note:: If VTR fails to build you may need to install the :ref:`required dependencies <building_vtr>`.

-For more details on building VTR on various operating systems/platforms see :doc:`Building VTR</BUILDING>`.
+For more details on building VTR on various operating systems/platforms see :ref:`Building VTR<building_vtr>`.

 Running VPR